vyu821/world-happiness-analysis/README.md

 Segment 4:
-- Worked on my sildes
+- Worked on my slides
 - Presentation note: We joined 2015-2019 tables in pgAdmin, and limited to the top 10 countries for easy comparison.
 Then, we colored the top 5 countries to have a better view of the changes in Ranking.
 What’s worth mentioning is that Finland was top 6 back in 2015, but it jumped to Top 1 in 2018 and maintained its place in 2019.
 On another hand, Switzerland dropped from top 1 to top 6 throughout the years.

 <br> This is the final version of our project: